thiamsantos/gridus/README.md

 # gridus
 A semantic flexbox grid made with stylus.
 It provides eight mixins with the higher powers of flexbox.

+Is fully recommended the use of [autoprefixer-stylus](https://github.com/jescalan/autoprefixer-stylus) along with gridus, because it adds all vendor-prefixers necessary to flexbox works on every modern browser.

 `npm install --save-dev gridus`

 ## Supported browsers